KimbaWLion/DiscordBaseballBot/README.md

 * ~~Fix race conditions~~
   * 5-8-17 - Completed
 * Leverage Mike Trout revision to be able to post uniquely for every player. (i.e. post Thor's hammer whenever Syndergaard gets a hit)
-* Allow the bot to change over the date itself so that you can leave it running instead of needing to restart it every day
+* ~~Allow the bot to change over the date itself so that you can leave it running instead of needing to restart it every day~~
+  * 3-26-18 - Completed